siegstedt/machinemind/content/work/index.md

 ---
-title: "Work"
+title: "Service"
-subtitle: "Services open for booking"
+subtitle: "I am not going against you"
 slug: work
 ---

 # Contract work
 ---
-*On spot delivery*
+**On spot delivery**

 The list of open tasks and undelivered projects is long and you struggle to find talent to fit the roles?
 Let’s talk.